somaasahi/PHP_Roomshare/README.md

 ## About database
  - name of database: room
- - You can demonstrate if you create a database on phpMyAdmin and import the file(DB.sql).
+ - You can demonstrate [ room share ] if you create a database on phpMyAdmin and import the file(DB.sql).

  *****  thank you for reading!  *****